 What legal rights do firefighters have if injured in the line of duty

 Everyone knows that firefighting is a dangerous profession.
 Noone knows that better than the firefighters themselves.
-Just because if the inherent risk of the job, doesn’t mean that all injuries are “just another day at the office.”
+There is inherent risk of the job, but that doesn’t mean that injuries are “just another day at the office”.
 Under New York State law, injured firefighters have significant legal rights, but it wasn't always this way.

 A Brief history of firefighter legal rights